Phyotic/Cocktail-Bartender/README.md

-# Cocktail Bartender
+# **Cocktail Bartender**

-A Cocktail lookup application built using TypeScript and the React framework.
+This repository showcases a cocktail lookup application built using TypeScript and the React framework.
 Provides a simple and animated interface.
 Uses [thecocktaildb](https://www.thecocktaildb.com/api.php) to query for cocktails.

+The purpose of this repo is to demonstrate some proficiency with TypeScript and API calls.
+I will aslo further refine my HTML and CSS skills with heavy use of animations.

-# Features
+# **Features**

--   Search for a random cocktail drink.
+- **Random Cocktail**: Query thecocktaildb for a random cocktail drink and smoothly transition from each query.
--   Search for a cocktail drink based on a specified name.
+- **Search a Cocktail**: Query thecocktaildb for a cocktail drink based on a specified name and smoothly transition from drink to drink in a carousel style container.

-# Technologies Used
+# **Technologies Used**

 -   JavaScript
 -   HTML